 We use our school’s Curriculum map and the National Curriculum to guide our planning.

 We plan our lessons with clear learning objectives.
 We base these upon the teachers’ detailed knowledge of each child.
 We strive to ensure that all tasks set are appropriate to each child’s level of ability.
-Our lesson plans make clear the expected outcomes for each lesson.
-We make a note of children who do not achieve at the expected level for the lesson and pupils that exceed it, we then use this information when planning for the next lesson.
+Our lesson plans make clear the expected outcomes for each lesson, it is these outcomes we assess against.

 Lessons are planned with clear learning objectives.
 We recognize various methods of assessing a child’s learning.
 The type of assessment that we make varies from subject to subject.
 The teachers at Butterstile Primary record the progress of each child against the National Curriculum Learning Objectives for each area of the curriculum; this enables them to make a judgement about the work of each child in relation to the National Curriculum levels of attainment.
 This allows us to monitor and track the progress of every child.

-At the end of each six week teaching and learning period children are assessed through teacher assessment.
+At regular, timely intervals children are assessed through more formal teacher assessment.
 Each child’s individual progress is discussed in Progress Meetings attended by the class teacher and Team Leader.
-Every six weeks the Headteacher, Deputy Headteachers, Team Leaders and SENCO meet to discuss the raising of attainment and progress.
-The governing board receive updates on attainment and progress each term.
+Three time per year the Headteacher, Deputy Headteachers, Team Leaders and SENCO meet to discuss the raising of attainment and progress.

 Reporting to Parents